yjkiwilee/mob_movement_manager/guides/GETTING_STARTED.md

 <img src="../git/imgs/gs_2.png" width="400">

-You can hover over each of these tools to see what they do. **To use a tool**, hold a tool in your primary slot and **press right click**.
+You can hover over each of these tools to see their names. **To use a tool**, hold a tool in your primary slot and **press right click**.
 You will see that holding a tool automatically puts an eye of ender in your secondary slot.
 The eye of ender is there to detect right click events.

 The table below summarises their roles.